 Your diagram should represent all the information in the SEAL analysis in some visual form.

 For the catering example given above, you would likely draw seven slots in numbered order, almost like a game of hangman.
-Off to one side, you would represent the elements in play, often by initials (e.g. B for Brussels sprouts, C for curry, etc.).
+Off to a single side, you would represent the elements in play, often by initials (e.g. B for Brussels sprouts, C for curry, etc.).
 Separately, you would somehow represent all the rules (i.e. Actions/Limitations).
 For example, B < C, S < B (meaning Brussels sprouts before curry, Brussels sprouts after samosas).

 Some rules are hard to represent visually and can therefore be written in shortened form.
 But all this is an effort to essentially translate abstract conceptual information into visual information, which your brain handles much more intuitively.
 It also helps to hold more information in your head at once, and to make relationships clear.
-As different questions invite you to test out different scenarios/conditions, you can continue drawing new diagrams for each case.
+As different questions type invite you to test out different scenarios/conditions, you can continue drawing new diagrams for each case.

 3. Seek connections